 2. Microsoft Teams

 With Microsoft bound to shut down Skype in June next year (2021), we now have Microsoft’s in-house solution (Microsoft Teams), getting new features and updates to replace Skype as its new collaboration tool.
 As of now, Teams comes with a slew of features.
-Some of these include conferencing, to allows you to get on audio/video call with anywhere between 10 to 10,000 teammates, clear audio calls along with chat messages from anywhere in the world, and the ability to hold online meetings to address a huge number of team members, webinars to give presentations for technical assistance, and more.
+Some of these include conferencing, to allows you to get on audio/video calls with anywhere between 10 to 10,000 teammates, clear audio calls along with chat messages, online meetings to address a large number of team members, and webinars to give presentations for technical assistance, among others.

-Besides usual conferencing, Microsoft Teams also comes with collaboration capabilities.
-For instance, you can schedule and arrange meetings, get access to previous meeting notes, share content and screen to collaborate better with your peers.
+Besides usual video conferencing, a Microsoft Teams subscription also comes with collaboration capabilities.
+For instance, you can schedule and arrange meetings, get access to previous meeting notes, and share content and screens to collaborate better with your peers.
 Being Microsoft’s offering, you also get integration with various Microsoft services like Word, PowerPoint, and Excel.
 This lets you work on different projects on these platforms and collaborate with your team members in real time.
-Besides, the platform also gives you the ability to keep up with your peers and keep them informed about the updates using Teams chat.
+Besides, the platform also gives you the ability to keep up with your peers using Teams chat.
 In recent times, Teams has become a popular Zoom alternative, and for the right reasons.

 View Microsoft Teams